 A concerning majority of 98% of respondents reported that their livelihoods were affected due to the floods.
 The average monthly income of majority of the affected households is less than Rs.
-5,000 or less than Rs.
 10,000.
 Thirty nine percent of the population have average incomes between Rs.
 10,000 to Rs.
 20,000.
 Only five percent of the households have incomes greater than Rs.
 20000.

-Figure 22: Average Monthly Income
+Figure 21: Average Monthly Income

 Much of the affected population (73%) are concerned about the loss of agricultural land and crops.
-Fifty-six percent of the respondents are concerned about loss of employment followed by loss in business (38%), loss in income from animal husbandry (7%) and loss of daily wage labour income (6%).
+Fiftysix percent of the respondents are concerned about loss of employment followed by loss in business (38%), loss in income from animal husbandry (7%) and loss of daily wage labour income (6%).

-Figure 24: Concerns related to Livelihood after Disaster
+Figure 22: Concerns related to Livelihood after Disaster